nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The order of the keywords does not matter. e.g. `Sharing Meal` will match `Meal Sharing`
 * Only the descriptions of the debts are searched for the keywords.
 * Only full words will be matched e.g. `Burger` will not match `Burgers`
-* Persons with debts matching at least one keyword will be returned. e.g. `burger meal` will return people associated with debts that have descriptions `Chicken Burger` or `Meal Sharing`
+* Persons with debts matching at least one keyword will be displayed. e.g. `burger meal` will display people associated with debts that have descriptions `Chicken Burger` or `Meal Sharing`

 **Examples:**<br>
-* `finddebt Burger` returns people associated with debts that have descriptions `burger` or `Chicken Burger`
+* `finddebt Burger` displays persons associated with debts that have descriptions `burger` or `Chicken Burger`
-* `finddebt burger meal` returns people associated with debts that have descriptions `Chicken Burger` or `Meal Sharing`<br>
+* `finddebt burger meal` displays persons associated with debts that have descriptions `Chicken Burger` or `Meal Sharing`<br>

 #### Listing all persons: `list`